RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Miximage settings

 These are the settings for the miximage generator, which can either be run from the scraper (single-game scraper or multi-scraper) or from the offline generator.
-The miximage combines the screenshot, marquee and box images to make a composite picture that is displayed in the gamelist view.
+The miximage combines the screenshot, marquee, box/cover and physical media images to make a composite picture that is displayed in the gamelist view.
 There are various settings for the generator.

 **Miximage resolution**